top of page

 Janine Friedman

-Janine Friedman, Owner and founder of Choice Training and Coaching Solutions, Inc. is an executive and leadership coach and holds a Professional Certified Coach (PCC) designation from the International Coaching Federation.
-She empowers executives to improve their performance, address their challenges, and achieve their goals through customized coaching and training.
+Janine Friedman, Owner and founder of Choice Training and Coaching Solutions, Inc. is a leadership and career performance coach and holds a Professional Certified Coach (PCC) designation from the International Coaching Federation as well certifications in The Leadership Challenge and Peak Performance/Flow Coaching.

 To learn more about her background click here.
-To schedule a FREE coaching consult, click here.
+To schedule a 30-minute meeting to learn more about training or coaching for you or your team, click here.

 Success is a Choice.